-- Each resident and child shall have his/her own designated area for rest and sleep. - 2.
-The provider shall ensure that each single occupancy bedroom space has a floor area of at least 80 70 square feet of unencumbered space and that each multiple occupancy bedroom space has a floor area of at least 60 square feet of unencumbered space for each occupant. - 3.
+1. Each resident and child of a resident shall have his/her own designated area for rest and sleep.

+- 2. The provider shall ensure that each single occupancy bedroom space has a floor area of at least 80 70 square feet of unencumbered space and that each multiple occupancy bedroom space has a floor area of at least 60 square feet of unencumbered space for each occupant. - 3.
 The provider shall not use a room with a ceiling height of less than 7 feet 6 inches as a bedroom space.
 In a room with varying ceiling height, only portions of the room with a ceiling height of at least 7 feet 6 inches are allowed in determining usable space. - 4.
 The provider shall not use any room that does not have a window as a bedroom space.
-The bedroom space for residents and children shall be decorated to allow for the personal tastes and expressions of the residents and children. - 5.
+The bedroom space for residents and children of residents shall be decorated to allow for the personal tastes and expressions of the residents and children of residents. - 5.
 Any provider that licenses beds subsequent to April 2012, the effective date of these revised standards shall have bedroom space that does not permit more than two residents per designated bedroom space.
-All others shall not exceed four residents to occupy a designated space.

-- 6. No resident over the age of five years shall occupy a bedroom with a member of the opposite sex, unless that individual is the resident's parent in accordance with R.S.46:1403. - 7.
+All others shall not exceed four residents to occupy a designated space. - 6.
+No resident or child of a resident over the age of five years shall occupy a bedroom with a member of the opposite sex, unless that individual is the child's parent in accordance with R.S.
+46:1403 or the child's sibling. - 7.
 The provider shall ensure that the age of residents sharing bedroom space is not greater than four years in difference unless contraindicated based on family dynamics. - 8.
-Each resident and child age one year and above shall have his/her own bed.
-A resident's The bed shall be longer than the resident or child is tall, no less than 30 inches wide, and shall have a clean, comfortable, nontoxic, fire retardant mattress. - 9.
-The provider shall ensure that sheets, pillow, bedspread, and blankets are provided for each resident and child: - a. enuretic residents and children shall have mattresses with moisture resistant covers; and - b. sheets and pillowcases shall be changed at least weekly, but shall be changed more frequently if necessary.
+Each resident and child of a resident age 1 year and above shall have his/her own bed.
+A resident's The bed shall be longer than the resident or child of a resident is tall, no less than 30 inches wide, and shall have a clean, comfortable, nontoxic, fire retardant mattress.

+- 9. The provider shall ensure that sheets, pillow, bedspread, and blankets are provided for each resident and child of a resident: - a. enuretic residents and children of residents shall have mattresses with moisture resistant covers; and - b. sheets and pillowcases shall be changed at least weekly, but shall be changed more frequently if necessary.